 The installation of mini-implants, combined with Dr. Nima Hajibaik’s training at the Roth-Williams International Society of Orthodontists, means that patients may be less likely to need tooth extractions as well.
 Avoiding surgery is a much appreciated benefit of mini-implants.
 The use of mini-implants does not mean there will be no extractions, but the need can be reduced for certain patients.

 Generally speaking, they are also installed in a pain-free procedure.
 A local anesthetic is used to make patients more comfortable, though patients may report feeling pressure during the installation process.
 In fewer than five minutes, the implant is screwed directly into the bone and can be loaded immediately with the bands or springs necessary to achieve the agreed upon correction.
 When treatment is complete, the removal of the implant is quick and painless, taking just a few minutes to unscrew from the bone.

 The implants do need to be cared for to avoid perimucositis, which is the soft-tissue equivalent to gingivitis.
-Swabbing them daily with a special solution provided by Dr. Nima prevents this problem though.
+Swabbing them daily with a special solution provided by Dr. Nima, Orthodontist in Roswell to prevent this problem.
 When the implants are not properly cared for, inflammation can result in damage to the bone and then failure of the implant.
 At this level of patient care, compliance is much easier than with other appliances.